-The monthly Newsletter contains the Calendar for that month (last page of newsletter) which is posted on our website the beginning of each month.
+The monthly Calendar is posted on our website the beginning of each month.
 Please read the calendar carefully so that you will be aware of important activities.
 Each monthly calendar will have our five day rotation schedule noted.
 For those families who do not have internet access, a hardcopy of the calendar/newsletter can be picked up in our school office.
+A newsletter is emailed weekly to the Ferderbar community.
+This newsletter lists important events, grade level and counselor updates and pictures from the wonderful learning experiences that happen at Ferderbar each and every day.
+Please be sure that your email address is updated in Home Access to receive this informative communication.